utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

     </details>

 - **Phone Number**:
-    You can add your phone number and receive a call or text message to verify your identity． There are three types of phones that can be added- "Phone", "Alternate phone", and "Office phone".
+    You can add your phone number and receive a call or text message to verify your identity.
+    There are three types of phones that can be added- "Phone", "Alternate phone", and "Office phone".
 You may add one phone number for each type
     (i.e. a total of three phone numbers can be added as your verification method).
     The description of each phone type is as follows:
     - **Phone**：This is your main phone, such as your mobile phone.
 You can verify your identity either by receiving an SMS message or phone call.
 If you added your phone number as your first verification method, it should automatically become "Phone".